-The annual maintenance fee may include Licensor assistance in installation new versions of the applicable software should they become available during the annual maintenance period.
+The annual maintenance fee may include Licensor assistance in the installation of new versions of the applicable software should they become available during the annual maintenance period.

-The annual payment is due within 30 days of the start of the annual maintenance period.
+The annual payment is due within thirty (30) days of the start of the annual maintenance period.

-The Annual Maintenance Fees of $10,000.00 shown above are for agreements executed prior to January 1, 2023, and it may increase in subsequent years.
+The Annual Maintenance Fees of $10,000.00 USD shown above are for agreements executed prior to January 1, 2023, and it may increase in subsequent years.